-If your pension scheme qualifies, the amount of compensation you get depends on whether you had passed your normal pension age when your employer became insolvent.
+If your pension scheme qualifies, the amount of compensation you get depends on whether you had passed your pension scheme's normal pension age when your employer became insolvent.

 Anyone receiving survivor’s pensions, such as a widows, widowers, children’s, civil partner’s pensions will also normally qualify for 100% of the pension income.

-If you were over your normal pension age or started drawing your pension early to due to ill-health, you’re entitled to receive a full pension from the PPF.
+If you were over your pension scheme's normal pension age or started drawing your pension early to due to ill-health, you’re entitled to receive a full pension from the PPF.

 If you were under your normal pension age, you’re entitled to receive a pension of 90% the amount you’ve built up when your employer became insolvent.
 This is also subject to an upper cap set by the government.